 What cards are in your wallet, and which ones do you like to use and why?
 Are you using any of these cards for business?

 I've got four credit cards: 2 for business and 2 for personal use.
 My business credit cards are American Express cards.
 One is the Amex Costco card and the other is the Amex Starwood rewards card.
-My personal credit cards are the Citi Thank You Premier Card and a Bank of America Rewards Platinum Visa card.
+My personal credit card is a Bank of America Rewards Platinum Visa card.
 Personally, I like the American Express cards the best.
 In my experience, they have the best customer service, and the best tools for tracking my spending.
 I'm willing to pay an annual fee for a service that adds value.
 The other two cards I'm not as impressed with.
 The rewards are okay and the customer service is mediocre.
 The reason I keep them is that they are my oldest lines of credit and I don't want to terminate my relationship.
 Eventually, I plan to switch, but they serve their purpose for the time being.
 Regarding the business cards, I like the rewards.
 I don't go to Costco nearly enough these days, but I do accumulate a decent amount of cash back savings with the card.
 And when I'm traveling, I like staying at Starwoods properties because it adds to my rewards.
 Overall, I'm a fan of American Express.